SmartCambridge/datafeeds/NOTES.md

 "van".

 9) What do the returned counts represent?
-Vehicles crossing the countline in the period of the sample, or something wlse?
+Vehicles crossing the countline in the period of the sample, or something else?

+10) Missing data/misplaced sensors (see above)

+11) If this API is to be callable from JAvaScript in third-party web pages then the endoints need to support CORS.

+### Conference call 2019-06-04

+Present:
+* Gemma Schroeder (CCC)
+* Michael Stevens (CCC)
+* Yang Lu (Vivacity CTO)
+* Sarah Chaillot (Vivactiy)
+* Benjamin Kilner (Vivacity, and ex-Cambridge?)
+* Julian ??
+(Vivacity, API developer)

 ### Bugs